Chelsea Clinton: Further education

 In the spring of 2010, Clinton completed a Master of Public Health degree at the Mailman School of Public Health of Columbia University.
-She began teaching graduate classes there in 2012.

-Starting in 2010, Clinton began serving as Assistant Vice-Provost for the Global Network University of New York University, working on international recruitment strategies.
-She is the co-founder of the Of Many Institute for Multifaith Leadership at NYU and serves as its co-chair.
-By 2010, she was also pursuing Doctor of Philosophy coursework at New York University's Robert F. Wagner Graduate School of Public Service, and later transferred back to the University of Oxford in 2011 to complete her dissertation.

-In 2011, Clinton transferred back to University College, Oxford, from the Wagner School of Public Service at New York University to complete her Doctor of Philosophy degree in International Relations.
-She stated this was to be under her preferred doctoral advisor, Ngaire Woods.
-She finished her dissertation in New York City and was awarded the degree in May 2014.
-Her dissertation was titled The Global Fund: An Experiment in Global Governance.
+She pursued Doctor of Philosophy coursework at New York University's Robert F. Wagner Graduate School of Public Service.
+In 2011, Clinton transferred back to University College, Oxford, to complete her Doctor of Philosophy degree in international relations.
+She stated that she took this step for the purpose of working with her preferred doctoral advisor, Ngaire Woods.
+Clinton finished her dissertation in New York City and was awarded the degree in May 2014.
+Her dissertation was entitled The Global Fund: An Experiment in Global Governance.

-In 2012, Clinton received an award from interfaith organization Temple of Understanding for her "work in advancing a new model of integrating interfaith and cross-cultural education into campus life", together with Imam Khalid Latif and Rabbi Yehuda Sarna.
+Clinton received an award in 2012 from interfaith organization Temple of Understanding for her "work in advancing a new model of integrating interfaith and cross-cultural education into campus life", together with Imam Khalid Latif and Rabbi Yehuda Sarna.